-Citing 'crisis,' Trump to seek border wall support in televised address
+Trump to highlight border 'crisis,' seek wall support in televised address

 “Someone is drastically misinforming him,” Democratic U.S. Senator Joe Manchin told CNN.

+But he said that if Trump did use a national emergency, the president would be like authoritarian leaders of other nations who use martial law to circumvent the rule of law.

+“We don’t think that’s the American way,” Hoyer told reporters on Tuesday.

-Trump will continue pressing his case with a trip to the border on Thursday.
+Trump will continue pressing his case for the wall with a trip to the border on Thursday.

 Pence said on Monday that progress was made in weekend talks that he led between administration officials and congressional staff over how to break the funding impasse and reopen the government.